getdirty75/asymetrics/src/articles/blu-ritual.md

 <br>

-Francesco’s contribution to the movement was timely, pivotal, and[ put him under the spotlight](https://www.residentadvisor.net/dj/nankole), but it was always about the original creators of the sound (*watch the fascinating documentary filmed by the [Crudo Volta](https://www.youtube.com/channel/UCUeo8Id548iRPuOfGUys4Ow) crew in Durban*):
+Francesco’s contribution to the movement was timely, pivotal, and[ put him under the spotlight](https://www.residentadvisor.net/dj/nankole), but it was always about the original creators of the sound (*watch the fascinating documentary about Gqom Oh!'s inception, filmed by the [Crudo Volta](https://www.youtube.com/channel/UCUeo8Id548iRPuOfGUys4Ow) crew in Durban*):

 <iframe width="100%" height="380" src="https://www.youtube-nocookie.com/embed/xgHxtE4uzdY" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen referrerpolicy="origin"></iframe>